Pavle Ivić: Biography

 He edited many periodicals and scholarly series, and was an important figure in the Slavic Linguistic Atlas project.
 He was an authority on the standardization of the Serbian language.
-He frequently lectured in the U.S. and other countries, and was an Honorary Member of the Linguistic Society of America.
+He frequently lectured in the United States and other countries, and was an Honorary Member of the Linguistic Society of America.

-A member of the Serbian Academy of Sciences and Arts, he took part in the polemics accompanying the breakdown of 1945-1991 Yugoslavia.
+A member of the Serbian Academy of Sciences and Arts, he took part in the polemics accompanying the breakdown of SFR Yugoslavia.
 He was as signatory of the 1986 Memorandum of the Serbian Academy of Sciences and Arts.

-He was married to Milka Ivić (1923-2011), a Slavic syntactician and professor.
+He was married to Milka Ivić (1923–2011), a Slavic syntactician and professor.